 - At each end of each piping piece, use your seam ripper to gently peel back the fabric to expose the cording underneath.

 - Cut the cord back 1½” from each end – do not cut the fabric.
 Replace the fabric and re-pin.
-This removes additional bulk to accomodate the boxed corners.
+This removes additional bulk to accommodate the boxed corners.

 - Still using a Zipper foot, stitch the piping in place, staying as close to the cording as possible.